AlpineMapsOrg/documentation/readme_eaws_vector_tiles.md

 Usually tilesets are served by a server.
 A good option for serving vector tiles from a PMTiles file is Map Libre’s tile server Martin [7].

 ## Tileset for EAWS Regions
 Avalanche.org provides all EAWS Regions on its website [1].
 All these regions are stored as GeoJson files.
 From this collection of GeoJson files a PMTiles file is created using the software tippercanoe [2].
 This file is stored on the avalanche.org website as eaws-regions.pmtiles.
 This tileset allows 10 zoom levels.
 The vector tiles from the tile set also have a so-called extent that measure the resolution of the tile.
 This is usually 4096x4096.
-The eaws-regions.pmtiles contains all current regions and outdated regions .
+The eaws-regions.pmtiles contains all current regions and outdated regions.

 # Retrieving vector tiles from a Tileset with Martin Server
 After downloading the file eaws-regions.pmtiles  from avalanches.org [1] and placing it in the same folder as the martin server one starts the Martin Server with .\martin.exe .\eaws-regions.pmtiles.
 It runs at localhost:3000.